IIQA‘ SAMA‘I THAQIL 10/8 TIME FOR A DREAM OF SPRING

 music form of the Turkish Ottoman Empire and is often

-played in Turkish instrumental form and Muwashah originated
+played in Turkish instrumental form and Muwashah which originated

-also frequently used as the one of aristocratic art styles.
+frequently being used as one of the aristocratic art styles.

 lamma bada yatathana lena chamamyan